Melkeydev/go-blueprint/docs/docs/index.md

 ```

-This structure provides a comprehensive organization of your project, separating source code, tests, configurations and documentation.
+This structure provides a comprehensive organization of your project, separating source code, tests, configurations, and documentation.